-Consider if you can mounting the base station antenna as high as possible to cover the desired territory.
+Working from your primary base station try mounting the base station antenna as high as possible to cover the desired territory.
 In some cases this may mean moving the antenna away from the control room to achieve the best coverage.
 A skilled RF technician familiar with your area can probably determine a good antenna location, sometimes by performing a site survey, or simply by experience.

 For much more detail on using terminal servers see application note 140 “Using an Terminal Server to expand your Ccverage area” at the following link.

-On the flipside, a store-and-forward repeater does just that, it first receives and stores – very briefly – a transmission, then repeats out that same transmission.
-While the RavTrack transponder has an extremely quick turn-around time from receiving to transmitting, it still will take time to receive then repeat.
-Because of this the total duration of a transmission may need to be extended by lengthening the duration of each transmission slot in the system, and you may want to recalculate system timing parameters and overall system performance and scalability projections.
-If you have multiple repeaters they may require further time slot expansions.
-This is the prevalent case if you deploy each repeater using the same repeat frequency.
-For more information on system timing with and without repeaters please refer to the techblog “TDMA Time Slots”:
+Please consider that a store-and-forward repeater first receives GPS messages very briefly and then repeats out that same transmission.
+So any RavTrack repeater will take time to receive then repeat.
+Because of this the total duration of a transmission should be extended by lengthening the duration of each transmission slot in the system, which reserves TDMA system time for each repeated message.
+System timing parameters and overall system performance should be considered.
+Deploying multiple repeaters can further impact system-wide timing, so be judicious in their deployment.
+For more information on system timing with and without repeaters please refer to the tech blog “TDMA Time Slots”:

 If you believe your scenario will require you to install either multiple base receiver stations or one or more system repeaters we encourage you to contact us so we can help you work towards the best approach for your particular system.